Samuel Phillips (minister): Ministry

-Phillips preached in Norton for a short period of time.
-He had the respect of the parish and was asked to relocate and begin preaching with its new church.
-He was not ordained however: "The influence of the minister of the old Parish of Taunton was unfavorable."
+Phillips preached in Norton for a short period of time, but was not ordained.
+"The influence of the minister of the old Parish of Taunton was unfavorable."

 In 1710 Phillips came to Andover to serve as the pastor of the newly founded South Church.
 He began preaching on April 30 of that year.
 On December 12 the Parish voted unanimously in his favor.
-He declined, however, to officially take on the role immediately after his approval due to his young age.
+He declined, however, to take on the role immediately after his approval due to his young age.
 On October 17, 1711, the day of the official organization of the church and at the age of 22, Phillips was ordained as the first pastor of the South Church.
 He "preached the [first] Sermon himself, from Ezek.
 3:17."

 While pastor he published a number of works, many of which were written for members of the parish to take as guidance.
-He preached an Artillery Sermon, an Election Sermon, and a Convention Sermon, suggesting he was highly esteemed.
+He preached an Artillery Sermon, an Election Sermon, and a Convention Sermon.
 Reverend John Webb, in the preface of Advice to A Child, writes of Phillips:

 "The discourses he has published heretofore, have given him this testimony in the consciences of all good Christians who have read them.
 That he is a well-qualified and faithful minister of Jesus Christ."

 Phillips had at least two African American servants, Salem and Rama.
 After Phillips died, they became servants of Rev. Jonathan French, the next pastor.
 They had a child named Cyrus (baptized December 23, 1770) and another Titus (b.
 November 24, 1774).

 Phillips remained pastor of the church until his death on June 5, 1771, serving nearly sixty years.
 Jonathan French succeeded him as second pastor.